rcarver/orel/README.md

 * The basic structure and syntax emphasizes keys.
 Emphasis on a "primary key" is reduced.
-* Attributes are NOT NULL by default.
+* Attributes are always NOT NULL.
 * There is no strict table/class relationship.
 This reduces the overhead and object complexity of using higher forms of normalization.
 * Domains (types) are a core part of the model.
 Though implemented in